 The Access to Information Act (2015) means that a Government official must provide information to FORVAC, providing it isn't restricted information.
 Naturally the programme should take care to avoid publishing sensitive information.
-The Statistics Act (2015) says that permission is needed to collect any statistics - but as FORVAC is a bilateral programme working closely with the Government, it is permissible to collect data (such as baseline and monitoring data) so long as it doesn't contradict the relevant authority.
+The Statistics Act (2015) says that permission is needed to collect any statistics - but as FORVAC is a bilateral programme working closely with the Government, it is

+United Republic of Tanzania MINISTRY OF NATURAL RESOURCES AND TOURISM permissible to collect data (such as baseline and monitoring data) so long as it doesn't contradict the relevant authority.
 The Media Services Act (2016) controls the publishing of information by the media - but could also touch on FORVAC activities.